dragosrotaru/funsearch/README.md

 And I want to build a semantic scholar knowledge system trained on Arxiv to feed into it.

-Decentralized Science, lets go people!
+Decentralized Science and Force Multipliers, lets go people!

 Lots more research ideas. stay tuned.